 - Number – An applicant should have a minimum of two copies of the photograph.
 The number of copies required can increase, depending on certain situations.

-- Colour – The image should be in colour.
+- Color – The image should be in color.
 Black and white images will not be entertained.

 - Expression – The image should have a natural expression.
 Individuals should ensure that they do not smile for the picture.
 A neutral expression should be maintained.
 Teeth should not be visible in the picture.